🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 How Did We Do?

-We use eight parameters to rank the extent of marijuana legalization’s advantages.
+We use eight parameters to rank the extent of recreational marijuana legalization’s advantages and the impact of state medical marijuana legislation.
 Equal weight is assigned to each metric.
 We gathered and analyzed data from various government websites.
 The extent of benefits brought by legal cannabis is denoted by a “benefit point” assigned to each state.
 Please refer to our thorough methodology at the end of this article.

 Key Findings